 - Check the universal currency converter for the latest exchange rate.

-The climate in Brazil varies wildly depending on what area you are in; the central area is generally dry and arid scrubland, and there is the dense tropical rainforests of the Amazon jungle to the north featuring punctual daily downpours that you can set your watch by.
+When deciding the best time to go backpacking in Brazil, weather certainly plays a role.
+The climate in Brazil varies wildly depending on what area you are in; the central area is generally dry and arid scrubland, and the dense tropical rainforests of the Amazon jungle to the north feature punctual daily downpours that you can set your watch by.
 The eastern coast offers a tropical beach climate.

 There is a rainy season in Brazil, in the north this falls from January to April, in the north-east it is from April to July and in and around Rio it is November to March.